cschpc/isc-student-cluster-competition-2025/Proposal/ISC25_proposal.md

 # Why do we believe that we have put together a winning team

 Our team is very competitive and motivated.
-The team advisors have a deep knowledge about HPC, and the student members have already lots of experience via IndySCC and their university studies.
+The team advisors have a deep knowledge about HPC, and the student members have already lots of experience via their university studies.

-When preparing for IndySCC the team had extensive training, including the following subjects:
+When preparing for the competition we will follow the curriculum which has proven to be successful in the previous events.
+Training includes the following subjects:
 - Introduction to HPC and CPU architectures
 - Using supercomputers
 - System administration in Linux-based clusters